ACCO Brands (NYSE:ACCO) Releases FY 2022 Earnings Guidance

-A number of research firms have issued reports on ACCO.
-Zacks Investment Research downgraded shares of ACCO Brands from a hold rating to a sell rating in a report on Friday.
-StockNews.com downgraded shares of ACCO Brands from a buy rating to a hold rating in a report on Wednesday, February 16th.
+A number of research analysts have recently commented on the company.
+StockNews.com upgraded ACCO Brands from a hold rating to a buy rating in a report on Thursday, February 24th.
+Zacks Investment Research downgraded ACCO Brands from a hold rating to a sell rating in a report on Friday, February 18th.

-In related news, Director Ronald M. Lombardi bought 60,000 shares of the business’s stock in a transaction that occurred on Thursday, February 17th.
-The shares were acquired at an average cost of $8.85 per share, with a total value of $531,000.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CEO Boris Elisman sold 7,335 shares of the stock in a transaction on Friday, February 18th.
-The stock was sold at an average price of $9.00, for a total transaction of $66,015.00.
+In related news, SVP Gregory J. Mccormack sold 37,136 shares of the firm’s stock in a transaction that occurred on Wednesday, December 8th.
+The stock was sold at an average price of $8.50, for a total transaction of $315,656.00.
+The transaction was disclosed in a filing with the SEC, which is available at this link.
+Also, CEO Boris Elisman sold 7,335 shares of the firm’s stock in a transaction that occurred on Friday, February 18th.
+The stock was sold at an average price of $9.00, for a total value of $66,015.00.
 The disclosure for this sale can be found here.
 Corporate insiders own 6.10% of the company’s stock.

-Several hedge funds have recently added to or reduced their stakes in the company.
-Morgan Stanley increased its stake in shares of ACCO Brands by 16.0% in the second quarter.
-Morgan Stanley now owns 469,353 shares of the industrial products company’s stock worth $4,050,000 after buying an additional 64,819 shares during the period.
+Institutional investors have recently bought and sold shares of the business.
 D. E. Shaw & Co.
-Inc. increased its stake in shares of ACCO Brands by 1.0% in the fourth quarter.
+Inc. lifted its position in ACCO Brands by 1.0% during the 4th quarter.
 D. E. Shaw & Co.
-Inc. now owns 395,212 shares of the industrial products company’s stock worth $3,264,000 after buying an additional 3,779 shares during the period.
-Renaissance Technologies LLC purchased a new position in shares of ACCO Brands in the fourth quarter worth $2,082,000.
-Barclays PLC increased its position in ACCO Brands by 17.3% during the 4th quarter.
-Barclays PLC now owns 145,532 shares of the industrial products company’s stock valued at $1,202,000 after purchasing an additional 21,484 shares during the period.
-Finally, California State Teachers Retirement System increased its position in ACCO Brands by 2.4% during the 4th quarter.
-California State Teachers Retirement System now owns 131,033 shares of the industrial products company’s stock valued at $1,082,000 after purchasing an additional 3,091 shares during the period.
-Institutional investors own 89.90% of the company’s stock.
+Inc. now owns 395,212 shares of the industrial products company’s stock worth $3,264,000 after acquiring an additional 3,779 shares during the period.
+Renaissance Technologies LLC acquired a new stake in ACCO Brands during the 4th quarter worth approximately $2,082,000.
+Barclays PLC lifted its position in ACCO Brands by 17.3% during the 4th quarter.
+Barclays PLC now owns 145,532 shares of the industrial products company’s stock worth $1,202,000 after acquiring an additional 21,484 shares during the period.
+California State Teachers Retirement System lifted its position in ACCO Brands by 2.4% during the 4th quarter.
+California State Teachers Retirement System now owns 131,033 shares of the industrial products company’s stock worth $1,082,000 after acquiring an additional 3,091 shares during the period.
+Finally, Cubist Systematic Strategies LLC lifted its position in ACCO Brands by 23.8% during the 4th quarter.
+Cubist Systematic Strategies LLC now owns 84,760 shares of the industrial products company’s stock worth $700,000 after acquiring an additional 16,287 shares during the period.
+89.90% of the stock is owned by institutional investors.

 ACCO Brands Corp. engages in the manufacture and marketing of office, school, calendar products, and select computer and electronic accessories.
 It operates through the followings segments: ACCO Brands North America, ACCO Brands EMEA, and ACCO Brands International.
 The ACCO Brands North America segment includes the U.S.